emqx/emqx-plugin-template/README.md

 > [!NOTE]
 > In order to use the AVRO config schema feature, please make sure the plugin template tag version >= 5.7.0
+> Rename files in the `./priv` directory to ensure that EMQX can load them correctly after the plugin is installed.
+> See also [EMQX Documents - Plugins](https://www.emqx.io/docs/en/latest/extensions/plugins.html) for more detail.

 > [!NOTE]
 > If the `REBAR_CACHE_DIR` environment variable has been set, the directory for templates should be `$REBAR_CACHE_DIR/.config/rebar3/templates`.